 A firewall intercepts all traffic passing through the network and filters out traffic from malicious sites and potential actors.
 As such, firewalls prevent unauthorized access to the Accounting firms’ online books and cloud systems.

 Accounting firms can also use firewall logs to identify the nature of threats, threat actors and their attack methods.
 Such moves enables an Accounting firm to be proactive in its cybersecurity approach.

 Accounting firms handle sensitive business and personal data, making them prime targets for hackers.
 Defending your Accounting firm doesn't require complex technical savvy and you can get started today with the support of Iceberg Cyber.
 Check out our blog on the 5 Pillars of Small Business Cyber Hygiene to see practical steps to get started.
-If you want security while staying hands-off, try the FREE TRIAL of our Cyber Briefs.
-Iceberg will monitor your Accounting firm's cyber attack surface 24/7 and give you clear and simple risk reports in our Cyber briefs every month.
+If you want security while staying hands-off, try the FREE TRIAL of our Cyber Reports.
+Iceberg will monitor your Accounting firm's cyber attack surface 24/7 and give you clear and simple risk reports in our Cyber Reports every month.

 Does your MSP serve small Accounting firms keen on protecting their client data on a budget?
 Sign Up for Cyber Monitoring today to get your first Cyber Report this month.